Do any of these sound like your experience with Rails testing?

 - “I used to find testing difficult to grasp but now I get it.”

-Get up to speed faster with my 2-day Rails Testing Workshop
+Get up to speed faster with my online workshop, Rails Testing Basics

 Here’s how it works.